 6. Section 3 of the Control of Noise at Work Regulations identifies that someone who is self-employed will have to adhere to the Regulations in the same way as any other employer would.

-7. To comply with the Noise at Work Regulations you must follow 6 steps:
+7. To comply with the Regulations you must follow 6 steps:

-- Step 1: Assess the risk to your employees from noise at work;
+- Step 1: Assess the risk to your employees from noise in the workplace;

 - Step 2: Take action to reduce noise exposure that produces those risks;

-- Step 3: Provide your employees with hearing protection if you cannot reduce the noise exposure enough by sing other methods;
+- Step 3: Provide your employees with hearing protection if you cannot reduce the noise exposure enough by using other methods;

 - Step 4: Make sure legal limits of noise exposure are not exceeded;